BGI-Qingdao/4D-BioReconX/SPCAnalysis/README.md

 ### workflow

-* step01: for each pair of timepoint, a) calculate the similarity array for each pair of cells between those two datasets and b) save the closest cell in another dataset for every cell.
+* step01: for each pair of time points, a) calculate the similarity array for each pair of cells between those two datasets and b) save the closest cell in another dataset for every cell.

 ```